nmokey/klein-bottle/docs/index.markdown

 ![roman surface](/assets/images/romansurface.svg){:width="40%"}

 {% include linkedHeading.html heading="applications" text="\"applications\" of non-orientable manifolds" level=1 %}
-Since topology is a field so deep in pure mathematics, it's hard to find actually useful applications of a topic so niche and abstract as non-orientable surfaces, so I'm stretching the meaning of "applications" a little bit to include anywhere non-orinetable surfaces pop up in real life, not necessarily applied in any useful way.
+Since topology is a field so deep in pure mathematics, it's hard to find actually useful applications of a topic so niche and abstract as non-orientable surfaces, so I'm stretching the meaning of "applications" a little bit to include anywhere non-orientable surfaces pop up in real life, not necessarily applied in any useful way.

 Due to their highly recognizable form, Möbius strips in particular have become popular in graphic design and architecture, but there are also some practical uses.
 Here's a list:
 - Google Drive logo